NVDARemote/NVDARemote/addon/doc/en/readme.md

 Once ok is pressed, you will be connected.
 When the other person connects, you can use NVDA Remote normally.

-##Sending keys
+##Controlling remote machine
-Once the session is connected, the controlling machine can then press f11 to start sending keys.
+Once the session is connected, the controlling machine can then press f11 to start controlling the remote machine (e.g. by sending keyboard keys or braille input).
-When NVDA says sending keys, the keyboard and braille display keys you press will go to the remote machine.
+When NVDA says controlling remote machine, the keyboard and braille display keys you press will go to the remote machine.
 Furthermore, when the controlling machine is using a braille display, information from the remote machine will be displayed on it.
 Press f11 again to stop sending keys and switch back to the controlling machine.
 For best compatibility, please ensure that the keyboard layouts on both machines match.

 ##Send Ctrl+Alt+Del